-Join Mike Meyers for an in-depth discussion in this video Configuring USB devices, part of CompTIA A+ Exam Prep (220-901) Part 3: Peripherals and Building a PC.
+Join Mike Meyers for an in-depth discussion in this video Configuring USB devices, part of CompTIA A+ (220-901) Cert Prep: 3 Peripherals and Building a PC.

 - Configuring USB devices,…well in a perfect world…when everything's just right it's actually…a very easy process.…However, we're A technicians so we get to discuss…when things aren't so pretty.…The number one rule to installing a USB device…is always install the device driver first.…So whatever dumaflacher you get…be sure to take the device driver, plug it in,…install that before you actually plug in the device.…Also keep in mind that your motherboard has…all of your route hubs actually on the motherboard…and they need device drivers.…